IasonArgyrakis/mg_cli/README.md

 ## ToDo

-[x]  Make Hello Wolrd
+- [x]  Make Hello Wolrd

-[x]  Parse Complex filenames
+- [x]  Parse Complex filenames

-[x]  make or copy Complex filenames to pwd dir
+- [x]  make or copy Complex filenames to pwd dir

 - [x]  Make ProtoTemplates

 -[ ]  Make ProtoTempaltes for Vendor_Overides Note: fallbacks

-Milestone One -[ ]
+-[ ]Milestone One

--[ ]  Make CLI guide
+-[x]  Make CLI guide

 Milestone One_point_TwentyFive -[ ]

- -[ ]  Intergrate ProtoTempaltes variables
+- [x]  Intergrate ProtoTempaltes variables

 Milestone One_point_five -[ ]

--[ ]  Intergrate ProtoTempaltes variables for Vendor_Overides
+- [ ]  Intergrate ProtoTempaltes variables for Vendor_Overides

--[ ]  XML Directives (add the mg_generated_module to a view  index | static-page | product-category
+- [ ]  XML Directives (add the mg_generated_module to a view  index | static-page | product-category

--[ ]   add the mg_generated_module
+- [ ]   add the mg_generated_module

--[ ]   integration with directives for subfolders of each class created.
+- [ ]   integration with directives for subfolders of each class created.
 Must be multiple directives and subfolders as well

--[ ]   camel case validation for class names passed as directives
+- []   camel case validation for class names passed as directives

 ---